 LETS DO THIS!
 LETS RAISE A ZILLION DOLLARS FOR HOMELESS YOUNG PEOPLE!

-At a moment when it feels at times like the whole world is on fire, I've found it difficult to focus my worry, my empathy, my time, and my privilege.
-(It's honestly a bit confusing to be a theatremaker while simultaneously watching the country get consumed by fascism, racism, and bigotry! hooray!)
-But with every passing news cycle, the urgent plight of homeless and runaway young people remains constant.
-I don't think there's any reason to make sparkly dances if we aren't working together to put that same level of energy, heart, and resources into the power of young people.
+I don't think there's any reason to make sparkly dances unless we are working together to put that same level of energy, heart, and resources into the power of young people.
 There are kids coming in from the street just blocks from where we are making big fancy Broadway shows.
 This isn't new, and it isn't going to be fixed overnight, but I am honored to once again accept Covenant House’s challenge to spend a night sleeping on the street so homeless kids don’t have to.